 Pursuant to the terms of the NCM LLC Operating Agreement in place since the completion of the IPO, NCM LLC is required to make mandatory distributions on a proportionate basis to its members of available cash, as defined in the NCM LLC Operating Agreement, on a quarterly basis in arrears.
-Mandatory distributions for the years ended December 31, 2020 and December 26, 2019 are as shown within the table below (in millions).
+Mandatory distributions for the years ended December 30, 2021 and December 31, 2020 are as shown within the table below (in millions).

-Years Ended
+Tell's Eliaca

-Decemb er 31, 2020 December 26, 2019
+Decembe er 30, 2021 December 31, 2020

-Cinemark \$ 2.1 \$ 37.2
+Cinemark \$ \$ 2.1

-Regal 2.2 39.1
+Regal 2.2

-Total founding members 4.3 76.3
+Total founding members 4.3

-NCM, Inc. 4.1 72.5
+NCM, Inc. 4.1

-Total \$ 8.4 \$ 148.8
+Total \$ \$ 8.4

 The mandatory distributions in the table above related to the first quarter of 2020 and were paid in the second quarter of 2020.
-Due to the adverse impacts of the COVID-19 Pandemic on the Company's operations, the mandatory distributions of available cash by NCM LLC to its related party founding members and NCM, Inc. for the second quarter of 2020, third quarter of 2020 and fourth quarter of 2020 were calculated as negative \$85.2 million (including negative \$21.6 million for Cinemark, negative \$22.4 million for Regal and negative \$41.2 million for NCM, Inc.).
-Under the terms of the NCM LLC Operating Agreement, these negative amounts will be netted against future positive available cash distributions after the Extended Covenant Holiday Period, contingent upon the Company's compliance with the covenants outlined within the Credit Agreement Second Amendment defined within Note 17-Subsequent Events and in accordance with the NCM LLC Operating Agreement.
+Due to the adverse impacts of the COVID-19 Pandemic on the Company's operations, the mandatory distributions of available cash by NCM LLC to its related party founding members and NCM, Inc. for the year ended December 30, 2021 were calculated as negative \$93.7 million (including negative \$24.3 million for Cinemark, negative \$24.2 million for Regal and negative \$45.2 million for NCM, Inc.) and calculated as negative \$85.2 million (including negative \$21.6 million for Cinemark, negative \$22.4 million for Regal and negative \$41.2 million for NCM, Inc.) for the year ended December 31, 2020.
+Under the terms of the NCM LLC Operating Agreement, these negative amounts will be netted against future positive available cash distributions after the Extended Covenant Waiver Holiday, contingent upon the Company's compliance with the covenants outlined within the Credit Agreement Second Amendment defined within Note 10-Borrowings and the Credit Agreement Third Amendment defined within Note 16-Subsequent Events and in accordance with the NCM LLC Operating Agreement.

-Amounts due to (from) founding members, net as of December 31, 2020 were comprised of the following (in millions):
+Amounts due to founding members, net as of December 30, 2021 were comprised of the following (in millions):

-Cinemark Regal Total Theater access fees and revenue share, net of beverage revenues and other encumbered theater payments \$ 0.6 \$ 0.9 \$ 1.5 Cost and other reimbursement (0.1) (0.1) (0.2) Total amounts due to founding members, net \$ 0.5 \$ 0.8 \$ 1.3
+Cinemark Regal Total Theater access fees and revenue share, net of beverage revenues and other encumbered theater payments \$ 5.1 \$ 6.3 \$ 11.4 Cost and other reimbursement Total amounts due to founding members, net \$ 5.1 \$ 6.3 \$ 11.4

-Amounts due to founding members, net as of December 26, 2019 were comprised of the following (in millions):
+Amounts due to founding members, net as of December 31, 2020 were comprised of the following (in millions):

-Cinemark Regal Total Theater access fees, net of beverage revenues and other encumbered theater payments \$ 2.0 \$ 2.5 \$ 4.5 Distributions payable to founding members 15.8 16.6 32.4 Integration payments due from founding members (0.1) (0.1) Total amounts due to founding members, net \$ 17.7 \$ 19.1 \$ 36.8
+Cinemark Regal Total Theater access fees, net of beverage revenues and other encumbered theater payments \$ 0.6 \$ 0.9 \$ 1.5 Cost and other reimbursement ((0.1) ((0.1) ((0.2) Total amounts due to founding members, net \$ 0.5 \$ 8.0 \$ 1.3